Grow Green, Live Serene.

 A minimalistic hallway with a glass table, artwork, and a black-and-white photograph, with white walls white trim and a wooden floor.

 Crisp white trim is a popular choice for modern homes and minimalistic designs.
-The bright contrast it creates with white walls white trim adds a fresh, clean look.
+The bright contrast it creates with white walls adds a fresh, clean look.
 This trim offers a sharp boundary between the walls and the room’s features, making it ideal for contemporary or industrial interiors.
-Using trims like Sherwin-Williams’ “Extra White” or Benjamin Moore’s “Chantilly Lace” will emphasize the sleek and open feel that white walls trim can provide.
+Using trims like Sherwin-Williams toque White or Benjamin Moore’s “Chantilly Lace” will emphasize the sleek and open feel that this design approach can provide.

 2. Soft White Trim